nharrand/Note_G/README.md

 You can observe the first line and see the numbers one the first three columns: 1 2 1 and the first value computed by the program 2 2 and 2.

 After many steps the program computes the first Bernouilli number (1/6) in column 21.
 This value will then never change.
-Then the third Bernouilli nimber (-1 / 30) appears in column 22 and so on.
+Then the third Bernouilli number (-1 / 30) appears in column 22 and so on.
 On the last line, at the last column the value of the fifth Bernouilli number (5 / 66) appears.

 | Number | Representation |